Rob Manfred: Inclusion of Negro leagues

 In December 2020, Manfred announced that MLB would classify seven Negro leagues as additional major leagues, adding them to the six historical "major league" designations it made in 1969, thus recognizing statistics and approximately 3,400 players who played from 1920 to 1948.
 On May 28, 2024, MLB announced that it had integrated Negro league statistics into its records, which among other changes gives Josh Gibson the highest single-season major league batting average at .466 (1943) and the highest career batting average at .372.

 2021 All-Star Game relocation

 On April 2, 2021, Manfred announced that the 2021 All-Star Game would be moved from Atlanta in protest of a voting reform law passed by Georgia's legislature.
 The move was supported by President Joe Biden and the MLBPA, the latter of whom claimed that the law "disproportionately disenfranchises the Black community."
 The decision was opposed both by Republican state officials including governor Brian Kemp and by several prominent Georgia Democrats including activist and former gubernatorial candidate Stacey Abrams and senator Raphael Warnock.
 The Atlanta Braves also opposed the move remarking that they were "deeply disappointed" by Manfred's decision and "businesses, employees and fans in Georgia are the victims of this decision."
 On April 5, Manfred announced that Coors Field in Denver, Colorado, would host the All-Star Game.
+On November 16, 2023, following an owners' meeting, Commissioner Rob Manfred announced that Major League Baseball would return to Atlanta for its 2025 All-Star Game.